-Herself a literary luminary, Drabble illuminates how this love of place fashioned some of the Romantics' greatest works, and investigates how their writing has, in turn, shaped our visual attitudes, our taste in landscape, and our relation to nature.
+Herself a literary luminary, Drabble illuminates how this love of place fashioned some of the Romantics' greatest works.
+She considers the resonances of myth and legend, art and earlier literature that the Romantics found in places such as North Wales and Cornwall, and investigates how their writing has, in turn, shaped our visual attitudes, taste in landscape and relation to nature.

 We publiceren alleen reviews die voldoen aan de voorwaarden voor reviews.
 Bekijk onze voorwaarden voor reviews.